mit-nlp/MITIE/README.md

 were trained on a
 [combination of Wikipedia and Freebase data](https://sourceforge.net/projects/mitie/files/freebase_wikipedia_binary_relation_training_data_v1.0.tar.bz2/download).

-Additionally, the core library provides APIs in C, C++, and Python.
+Additionally, the core library provides APIs in C, C++, and Python 2.7.
 Outside projects have created bindings for [OCaml](https://github.com/travisbrady/omitie) and [.NET](https://github.com/BayardRock/MITIE-Dot-Net).
 Future releases will add bindings in Java, R, and possibly other languages.